ewmiller/vue-york-times/README.md

 This site requests data from a back-end Node API I wrote, which serves as a proxy between this site and NYT itself (for safe storage of API keys).
 The back-end proxy then relays information from NYT back to this Vue app, which renders each article's information as a clickable card component.

+## Roadmap

+Current work:

+- Continue building out Most Popular page.
+Look into creating Article Modal component to display summary of article when clicked on (then with link to the real thing).
+- Deploy back end API to Heroku or similar service.

+Next Up:

+- Build out Top Stories page
+- Build out Search page

 ## Build Setup

 ``` bash